-Site Management Plan Fiscal Years 2022 through 2026 St. Juliens Creek Annex Chesapeake, Virginia
+Site Management Plan Fiscal Years 2023 through 2027 St. Juliens Creek Annex

-Site ID Name/Description Issue Identified Recommendation
+Site ID Name/Description Issue Identified Recommendation Status/Resolution

-Site 1D Site 2 Site 4 Site 21 Second Five-Year Review (2015)
+Second Five-Year Review (2015)

 Based on site history, there is the potential for emerging contaminants perchlorate and 1,4-Dioxane to be present in site groundwater.
 However, the presence of perchlorate and 1,4-dioxane and any resulting unacceptable risk is unknown.
 Determine whether perchlorate and 1,4-dioxane are present and pose unacceptable risk in the shallow aquifer groundwater.
 If a data evaluation indicates these chemicals should be considered constituents of concern (COCs) for Site 2, revise the existing remedy, land use control (LUC) boundary, and/or treatment system if warranted.
-The 1,4-dioxane and per investigation was condu- results of the investigation 2018b).
-The investigation perchlorate were COCs action was warranted for
+The 1,4-dioxane and perchlorate emerging contaminants investigation was conducted in April 2017.
+A report documenting the results of the investigation was finalized in February 2018 (CH2M, 2018b).
+The investigation concluded that neither 1,4-dioxane nor perchlorate were COCs for Site 2 and no further investigation or action was warranted for these constituents.

-Site 2 Site 4 Waste Disposal Area B Cleanup level for naphthalene in groundwater is not protective of potential future use.
+Site 2 Waste Disposal Area B Cleanup level for naphthalene in groundwater is not protective of potential future use.
 Calculate a cleanup value for naphthalene in groundwater that is protective of potential future use.
 Document the revised cleanup goal in a Record of Decision Memorandum to File.
-The naphthalene groun for future potential resi Memorandum to File w revised cleanup goal (Cl
+The naphthalene groundwater cleanup goal was revised to account for future potential residential use, and an addendum to the ROD Memorandum to File was finalized in July 2016 to document the revised cleanup goal (CH2M, 2016b).

 Remedial Action-operation phase groundwater data is not available to determine whether the groundwater component of the remedy is functioning as intended by the Record of Decision.
-Collect groundwater data in accordance with the Remedial Action- operation monitoring plan and evaluate the data to determine whether the remedy is functioning as intended by the Record of Decision RA-O phase groundwate has indicated the groun functioning as intended
+Collect groundwater data in accordance with the Remedial Action- operation monitoring plan and evaluate the data to determine whether the remedy is functioning as intended by the Record of Decision RA-O phase groundwater data is collected on a semi-annual basis and has indicated the groundwater component of the remedy is functioning as intended.

 Successful restoration of the compensatory mitigation wetland has not been demonstrated.
 Develop a Wetland Maintenance and Monitoring Plan, conduct the monitoring, report the monitoring, and conduct any necessary maintenance.
-A Wetland Monitoring a 2018 (APTIM, 2018).
-Th conducted in April 2018 finalized in September 2
+A Wetland Monitoring and Maintenance Plan was finalized in March 2018 (APTIM, 2018).
+The Fiscal Year 2018 monitoring event was conducted in April 2018, and a report documenting the findings was finalized in September 2019.

 Third Five-Year Reivew (2020)

 None Not applicable Not applicable

-First Five-Year Review (2010) -
+First Five-Year Review (2010)

 None Not applicable Not applicable

 Site 4 Landfill D Second Five-Year Review (2015)

-None Not applicable Not applicable
+Jac 4 Landilli D None Not applicable Not applicable

 Third Five-Year Reivew (2020)

 None Not applicable Not applicable

-Second Five-Year Review (2015) 1
+Second Five-Year Review (2015)

-Site 21 Industrial Area Based on site history, there is the potential for emerging contaminants perchlorate and 1,4-Dioxane to be present in site groundwater.
+Site 21 Industrial Area perchlorate and 1,4-Dioxane to be present in site groundwater.
 However, the presence of perchlorate and 1,4-dioxane and any resulting unacceptable risk is unknown.
 Determine whether perchlorate and 1,4-dioxane are present and pose unacceptable risk in the shallow aquifer groundwater.
 If a data evaluation indicates these chemicals should be considered COCs for Site 21, revise the existing remedy, land use control LUC boundary, and/or treatment system if warranted.
-The 1,4-dioxane and per investigation was condu- results of the investigati 2018b).
-The investigation perchlorate were COCs action was warranted for
+The 1,4-dioxane and perchlorate emerging contaminants investigation was conducted in April 2017.
+A report documenting the results of the investigation was finalized in February 2018 (CH2M, 2018b).
+The investigation concluded that neither 1,4-dioxane nor perchlorate were COCs for Site 21 and no further investigation or action was warranted for these constituents.

-l L

 Third Five-Year Reivew (2020)

+None Not applicable Not applicable